 Although the FR-S was discontinued, parts are still available through Toyota and the aftermarket.
 The FR-S also has a lower manufacturer suggested retail price (MSRP) than many other sports cars, which may lower the cost of car insurance for this model.
 Here is how much you might expect to pay for insurance on a 2016 Scion FR-S. Remember that your rate may differ based on your location and driving history, among other factors.

 Cheapest car insurance companies for a Scion FR-S

-Finding the cheapest Scion FR-S insurance starts with a comparison of the best car insurance companies available in your area that offer the coverage you need.
-To find the best rates, collect quotes from several providers to compare.
-Bankrate reviewed some of the top car insurance companies by market share and evaluated quoted annual premiums to help get an idea of how much it costs to insure a Scion FR-S. The following carriers were included in our review of the best car insurance companies and have corresponding average annual rates for this model.
+To find the cheapest Scion FR-S insurance, you may want to start by comparing quotes from some of the best cheap carriers in your region.
+Bankrate reviewed some of the top car insurance companies and evaluated quoted annual premiums to help get an idea of how much it may cost to insure a Scion FR-S. The following carriers were chosen for their low average annual rates for this model.

 Scion FR-S features that impact insurance costs

-- Six air bags: This vehicle’s side and front air bags improve driver and passenger safety.
+- Six airbags: This model's side and front airbags may improve driver and passenger safety.

 - Hill start assist control: This feature prevents the vehicle from rolling when switching from brake to drive on a hill or incline.